benjaminestes/pyscape-client/README.md

 # Pyscape

 A script to grab data from the [Mozscape API](http://apiwiki.seomoz.org/).
-Uses Python 3.
+Requires Python &ge 3.2.

 ## Getting started